-I acknowledge that I have received, read, and understand the Harbor handbook and the policies contained.
-Montessori School parent
+We require the acknowledgement that you have received, read, and understand the Harbor Montessori School parent handbook and the policies contained.
+The acknowledgement form will be assigned to you for your review and execution via Transparent Classroom.

-Printed Name

-Parent Signature Date

 Emergency Preparedness Plan

-Harbor Montessori School has an Emergency Preparedness Plan in a bir office behind the front desk.
-Parents are welcome to look over and rev Preparedness Plan at any time during office hours.
+Harbor Montessori School has an Emergency Preparedness Plan in a binder located in the main office behind the front desk.
+Parents are welcome to look over and review the Emergency Preparedness Plan at any time during office hours.

-I acknowledge that I have been offered the opportunity to review the Preparedness Plan by the HMS Administration Team.
-HMS Emergency
+We require the acknowledgement that you have been offered the opportunity to review the HMS Emergency Preparedness Plan by the HMS Administration Team.
+The acknowledgement form will be assigned to you for your review and execution via Transparent Classroom.

-Printed Name

-Parent Signature Date

-Dear Parent(s):
+Dear Families::